Skip to content

 Parse a string containing multiple forms.

-(read-many "(+ 1 2) (* 3 4)") ; => ((+ 1 2) (* 3 4))
+(io/read-many "(+ 1 2) (* 3 4)") ; => ((+ 1 2) (* 3 4))

 type

-(type 42) ; => "integer"
+(type 42) ; => :int

-(type "hi") ; => "string"
+(type "hi") ; => :string

-(type :foo) ; => "keyword"
+(type :foo) ; => :keyword

 Type Conversion Functions

-(string->symbol "foo") ; => foo
+(string/to-symbol "foo") ; => foo

-(keyword->string :bar) ; => "bar"
+(keyword/to-string :bar) ; => "bar"

-(string->keyword "name") ; => :name
+(string/to-keyword "name") ; => :name

-(symbol->string 'foo) ; => "foo"
+(symbol/to-string 'foo) ; => "foo"

 Modules